rivoduck/wowzator/README.md

-Setting "secure_mode" to "false" enables redirection to file and piping of output (eg. ls all/apps | grep myapp).
+Setting "secure_mode" to "false" enables redirection to file and piping of output (eg. "ls all/apps | grep myapp" or "ls all/apps > application_list.txt").

 Note about the "auth" configuration parameter: Wowza after 4.8.5 uses basic authentication while Wowza 4.8.5 and earlier uses digest!!